mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_b_marss.md

 **MARSS**

 1. Create calendar record for Elementary School grades 1 through 5 (do not include kindergarten as grade level)
-    a.
-Length of day = 360
+    - Length of day = 360
-    b.
-Instructional Days = 167
+    - Instructional Days = 167
 2. Update calendar created in scenario one by reducing the Instructional Days from 167 to 166
 3. Create calendar record for Elementary School for Kindergarten only - use grade KG
-    a.
-Length of day = 360
+    - Length of day = 360
-    b.
-Instructional Days = 165
+    - Instructional Days = 165
 4. Create Full Year School Readiness Plus calendar for Elementary School grade RA
-    a.
-Length of day = 150
+    - Length of day = 150
-    b.
-Instructional Days = 148
+    - Instructional Days = 148
 5. Create Half Year School Readiness Plus calendar for Elementary School grade RB
-    a.
-Length of day = 150
+    - Length of day = 150
-    b.
-Instructional Days = 78
+    - Instructional Days = 78
 6. Create Middle School Calendar
 7. Create High School Calendar